Efficient Learning of a Linear Dynamical System with Stability Guarantees: Reverse -projection

 \begin{proposition}[Moderate deviation principle] If Assumptions~\ref{ass:linear:sys} and~\ref{ass:model:MDP:regularity} hold, $\{\widehat \theta_T\}_{T\in\mathbb{N}}$ denote the least squares estimators defined in~\eqref{eq:LS:MDP} and $\{a_T\}_{T\in\mathbb{N}}$ is a real sequence with $1\ll a_T\ll T$, then the transformed least squares estimators $\{\sqrt{T / a_T}(\widehat \theta_T - \theta) + \theta\}_{T\in\mathbb{N}}$ satisfy a moderate deviation principle with rate function~\eqref{eq:rate:function:AR:MDP}. \end{proposition}

 Unlike the standard least squares estimators~\eqref{eq:LS:MDP}, the transformed estimators of Proposition~\ref{prop:MDP:closed:loop} depend on the unknown parameter~$\theta$.
 However, as we will explain below, they are useful for theoretical considerations.
-Proposition~\ref{prop:MDP:closed:loop} can be viewed as a corollary of~\autocite{ref:Yu-09}, which uses ideas from \autocite{ref:worms1999} to show that the transformed least squares estimators satisfy a moderate deviation principle with a rate function that is defined implicitly in variational form.
-Proposition~\ref{prop:MDP:closed:loop} shows that this rate function admits the explicit representation~\eqref{eq:rate:function:AR:MDP} and thus confirms~\eqref{equ:LDP:U}.
-In addition, it also relaxes the restrictive condition~$\|\theta\|_2<1$ from~\autocite[Proposition~2.2]{ref:Yu-09} to~$\rho(\theta)<1$.
+Proposition~\ref{prop:MDP:closed:loop} can be viewed as a corollary of~\autocite[Theorem~2.1]{ref:Yu-09}, which uses ideas from \autocite{ref:worms1999} to show that the transformed least squares estimators satisfy a moderate deviation principle with a rate function that is defined implicitly in variational form.
+Proposition~\ref{prop:MDP:closed:loop} shows that this rate function admits the explicit representation~\eqref{eq:rate:function:AR:MDP} and allows for showing~\eqref{equ:pdf}.
+It also relaxes the restrictive condition~$\|\theta\|_2<1$ from~\autocite[Proposition~2.2]{ref:Yu-09} to~$\rho(\theta)<1$.

 By identifying the discrepancy function~\eqref{eq:rate:function:AR:MDP} with the rate function of a moderate deviation principle, Proposition~\ref{prop:MDP:closed:loop} justifies our terminology, whereby~$\mathcal P(\theta')$ is called the reverse $I$-projection of~$\theta'$.
 Indeed, \textcite{ref:csiszar-03} use this term to denote any projection with respect to an information divergence~$I(\theta',\theta)$.
 Note that swapping the arguments $\theta'$ and $\theta$ of the (asymmetric) function~$I(\theta',\theta)$ would give rise to an ordinary $I$-\textit{projection}~\autocite{ref:csiszar-84}.
 Proposition~\ref{prop:MDP:closed:loop} also suggests that the reverse $I$-projection is intimately related to maximum likelihood estimation, as already alluded to in the introduction.
 Indeed, for i.i.d.\ training data it is well-known that every maximum likelihood estimator can be regarded as a reverse $I$-projection with respect to the rate function of some large deviation principle \autocite[Lemma 3.1]{ref:book:Csiszar-04}.